nextcloud/documentation/admin_manual/issues/index.rst

 Apple iOS
 ~~~~~~~~~

-Below is what have proven to work with iOS including iOS 7.
+Below is what has been proven to work with iOS including iOS 7.

 If your ownCloud instance is installed in a subfolder under the web server's document root and
 the client has difficulties finding the Cal- or CardDAV end-points, configure your web server to
-redirect from a "well-know" URL to the one used by ownCloud.
+redirect from a "well-known" URL to the one used by ownCloud.
 When using the Apache web server this is easily achieved using a :file:`.htaccess` file in the document
 root of your site.